-RS-485 Quick Hook-Up
+RS-232 & RS-485 Quick Hook-Up

-Software is not required to begin using your SCM9B-D100 module.
+Software is not required to begin using your SCM9B-5000 module.
 We recommend that you begin to get familiar with the module by setting it up on the bench.
 Start by using a dumb terminal or a computer that acts like a dumb terminal.
 Make the connections shown in the quick hook-up drawings, Figures 1.1 or 1.2.
-Put the module in the default mode by grounding the Default terminal.
+Put the module in the Default Mode by grounding the Default terminal.
 Initialize the terminal communications package on your computer to put it into the "terminal" mode.
 Since this step varies from computer to computer, refer to your computer manual for instructions.

 Begin by typing \$1RD and pressing the Enter or Return key.
 The module will respond with an followed by the data reading at the input.
 The data includes sign, seven digits and a decimal point.
 For example, if you are using a thermocouple module and measuring room temperature your reading might be +00025.00.
-The temperature reading is scaled in $^{\circ}$ C which has been preset at the factory.
-Once you have a response from the module you can turn to the Chapter 4 and get familiar with the command set.
+The temperature reading will initially be in °C which has